ossacolsale/BPMNator/examples/2. tasks overview/README.md

 - `serv`
 - `call`

 Notice that the activity named `This is an activity inside the subprocess` has no tag `type`.
-When an activity lacks the tag `type`, if exists a root tag named `defaultType`, BPMNator associates that default type to the activity.
+When an activity lacks the tag `type`, if there exists a root tag named `defaultType`, BPMNator associates that default type to the activity.
 Otherwise the default associated type is always `task`.

 The resulting process has this aspect: